 Similarities between Thai and Mandarin

-Today we’re going to dive in and take a look at the linguistic similarities between two languages, both of which originate from Asian countries with considerable proximity to one another.
+Today we’re going to dive in and take a look at the linguistic similarities between two languages, both of which originate from Asian countries with a considerable proximity to one another.
 The countries we’re bringing up are Thailand and China (the south-east coastal China in particular).

 To the unaided eye (or should we say “ear”), especially to those unfamiliar with Asian languages, Thai and Chinese languages don’t really seem to have anything in common.
-It turns out, however, that those two languages share a lot of similar words, structures and expressions!
+It turns out, however, that those two languages share a lot of similar words, structures, and expressions!

 Both are SVO (subject-verb-object order)

 They consist primarily of monosyllabic words, use similar word and sentence construction patterns, and they don’t conjugate verbs and nouns.
 Some would say that their grammar is quite simple.

 They’re both tonal languages, but they’re not in the same language family, despite what linguists tended to believe some 15 years ago.
 Thai belongs to the Kra-Dai language family and has 5 tones.
 Mandarin is related to the Sino-Tibetan language family, and the Chinese uses 4 tones.
 The users of those languages have also adopted different writing systems.

 Thai and Chinese grammar is so much easier than Japanese and Korean grammar, but their pronunciation and writing systems are harder!
 People find that Chinese-speaking students can pick up Thai relatively easily, and at the same time, Thais can also progress in their Mandarin studies faster than they could while studying Japanese or Korean.

 Thai and ChineseBut let’s get to the real deal.
 No matter if you’re a beginner, a Chinese or Thai native or you have no clue about those languages – there are similarities that are hard to miss for anyone.

 4 – Sei – Sii